knmnyn/cs4248-2120/_pages/schedule.md

 author_profile: false
 ---

-Last updated: 4 Feb 2022 to fix deadlines and weekly events onto the calendar.
+Last updated: 20 Feb 2022 to fix cascading deadlines due to Assignment #1 extension.

 Note that the L1 class will be simulcasted from the physical venue of i3 Auditorium.
 Our L2 section will be held on Zoom conferencing only.
 Recordings will take place where possible by Zoom and will be made available via LumiNUS.
 Deadlines for the class will generally try to be kept on Thursdays.